Mid-20th Century (1936-1953)

 A central heating plan from 1937 shows that some of the upstairs rooms were still being used as maid’s bedrooms and bathroom and a separate flight of stairs connected these rooms with the living areas below.
 What is now the kitchen and previously the “morning room” was used as a nursery.

 This period saw the arrival of best-known occupant of the house to date.
 Sir Adrian Boult CH (1889-1983) was one of the most influential people in British classical music during the last century.
-Amongst his many achievements, he is known for having been the founder of the BBC Symphony Orchestra, the first person to conduct a live performance of Holst’s The Planets and conducting the music at the 1937 and 1952 coronations.
+Amongst his many achievements, he is known for having been the founder of the BBC Symphony Orchestra and the first person to conduct a live performance of Gustav Holst’s The Planets.

 Sir Adrian Boult, by Ishibashi Kazunori, Royal College of Music (Image: Public Domain via Wikipedia)

-It was the BBC orchestra which brought him to the house, as the group was moved to Bristol during the first part of WWII to ensure “continuity of service”.
+It was the BBC orchestra which brought him and his wife Ann (Wilson, nee Bowles) to the house, as the group was moved to Bristol during the first part of WWII to ensure “continuity of service”.
 He never owned the house but lived in it for a short while (1939-41) as Stuart Evans served in the Army during the war and the family moved temporarily to Weybridge, and later to Bath.
+His stint as the BBC’s Director of Music (1930-1942) overlapped with his time in the property, as did his period as the chief conductor for the BBC Symphony Orchestra.

 “My wife and I were lucky to find a furnished house, and the owners were kind enough to turn out immediately,” Boult wrote in his 1973 autobiography, My Own Trumpet.